 Auburn University gymnast Samantha Cerio dislocated both of her knees and tore multiple ligaments as she landed a jump during an April 5 competition.
 In an Instagram post afterward, Cerio said she was proud of how the sport had made her a better person but that she had seen her last day as gymnast.

-Michelle M. Ramirez, PT, DPT, OCS, orthopedic research manager at AdventHealth Sports Med & Rehab, sees most of her patients after an injury.
+Michelle M. Ramirez, PT, DPT, OCS, orthopedic research manager at AdventHealth Sports Med and Rehab, sees most of her patients after an injury.
 She believes many of these accidents can be prevented when a young athlete sees a physical therapist as they enter puberty.

 “Injury prevention is most important between the ages of about 12 and 16, when kids’ bodies and neuromuscular abilities are still developing,” Ramirez says.
 Correcting potential problems early can ensure that kids build habits that will serve them for decades to come.